dannystox/contracts/README.md

-# Wings Contracts
+# Wings Smart Contracts

-## Warning: This is an alpha version of the WingsDAO platform contracts, intended to run on devnet and testnet blockchains.
-Do not use on the mainnet blockchain!
+## Warning: This is an alpha version of the Wings DAO platform contracts, intended to run on devnet and testnet blockchains.
+Do not use on the mainnet blockchain.
+Do not send mainnet cryptocurrencies to addresses generated on the devnet.

 ## Installation